polyfy/polylith/doc/commands.md

     The 'deps.edn' config files are stored under each project, except for the development project that stores it at the workspace root.

-    Aliases are configured in :project-to-alias in ./deps.edn.
+    Aliases are configured in :projects in ./workspace.edn.

-    The 'source' column has three x/- flags with different meaning: x--  The project has a 'src' directory, e.g.
+    The 'status' column has three x/- flags with different meaning: x--  The project has a 'src' directory, e.g.
            'projects/command-line/src'.
       -x-  The project has a 'test' directory, e.g.